 - Distribution Channel Assessment

 - Management and Organizational Strategy

-- Financial Statements and/or Financial Projections
+- Financial Statements and Financial Projections

-Step 4: How to Register a Business
+Step 4: How to Register a Carpet Cleaning Business

 Each location has different licenses, permits, or tax forms required.
 Use the SBA License and Permits page to identify what your carpet cleaning business needs.
 Keep reading for information on different legal structures.

-A sole proprietorship is the easiest way to start a company, but the structure doesn’t protect the owner’s personal assets from legal issues.
+A sole proprietorship is the easiest way to start a company, but the structure doesn’t protect the owner’s assets from legal issues.

 Limited Liability Corporation (LLC)

-An LLC is the most common business structure used in the United States because the company protects the new business owner’s personal assets.
+An LLC is the most common business structure used in the United States because the company protects the new business owner’s assets.